-We are also running Community Discussion Events – more information can be found here.
+We are also running Community Discussion Events to help facilitate the creation and sharing of best practice during and after lockdown, BF is inviting members to raise issues, discuss topics and share ideas – more information can be found here.

-2. Engage all your committee members, coach(es), welfare officer and other volunteers
+2. Engage all your committee members, coach(es), welfare officers and other volunteers.

 As part of your plans to reopen it is important to involve everyone that you would normally rely on to run your club.

 Relevant workplace guidelines must be followed for any staff and contractors and existing health and safety advice must be maintained and aligned.
-These must be detailed in your risk assessment.
+These must be detailed in your risk assessment (see examples here).

 3. Consider hygiene/equipment cleaning/rental protocols.